nickhodge/BoxKite.Twitter/README.md

 * Supporting .NET 4.5, Windows 8 and Windows Phone 8 development
 * Distribute as a NuGet package
 * Async/Await where appropriate (single response)
-* Reactive extensions (.Subscribe) for Streamed data and Cursored data.
+* Reactive extensions (.Subscribe) for Streamed data.
 * A "TwitterConnection" object that maintains & manages the connection to Twitter.
 From this, subscribe to streams; object manages stuff

 To Build: